jackevansadl/supp-data/10.26434:chemrxiv.7527680.v1/README.md

 **Contents of repository**

-- [generate_responsiveadsorption.ipynb](generate_responsiveadsorption.ipynb): A Julia v1.0 notebook used to illustrate the methodology used.
+- [generate_responsiveadsorption.ipynb](generate_responsiveadsorption.ipynb): A Jupyter notebook used to illustrate the methodology used.
 - [kernel_data](kernel_data): Folder containing panda data structures of single width isotherm kernels used to construct the responsive isotherm.